Terms & Guidelines

 - A job advertising or job search service

-- A website or service that displays member profiles or portfolios except where a member has authorized the use of their data for such a service via OAuth.
-See Portfolios for details.
+- A website or service that displays member profiles or portfolios except where the conditions above are met and a member has authorized the use of their data for such a service via OAuth.

 We’ll do our best to communicate fair use of the Dribbble API in this space and others, but the onus is on you to contact us and inquire whether your use of the API is permitted.